 Material and Methods

-The present investigation entitled Studies on morphological characterization half sib seedling genotypes of mango hybrid Sonpari was carried out during the years 2023 and 2024 at Agriculture Experimental Station, Navsari Agricultural University, Paria, (Gujarat).
+The present investigation entitled studies on morphological characterization half sib seedling genotypes of mango hybrid Sonpari was carried out during the years 2023 and 2024 at Agriculture Experimental Station, Navsari Agricultural University, Paria, (Gujarat).
 Total 40 half-sib seedling genotypeds of mango hybrid Sonpari were assessed for various morphological characters like tree height, trunk circumference, crown diameter, crown shape and tree growth habit.
 All the observation will be recorded as per the mango descriptors (IPGRI, 2006).
 Descriptive statistics like mean, range and CV % will be calculated for quantitative traits of mango genotypes.

 Results and Discussion